 PROS: Very straightforward workflow and Extremely customizable.
 Very minimalistic, great for sampling and automation.

 CONS: Does get complicated due to its complexity.
 It can be a little difficult at first to find the right tools that you are looking for.

 Winner for FL Studio VS Ableton Live Workflow?

-I have worked in both of these software but if I have to pick one then it has to be Ableton Live.
+I have worked in both of this software but if I have to pick one then it has to be Ableton Live.

 3. Learning Curve